pippim/pippim.github.io/programs/mserve.md

 it say ***Volume 3***.
 It gets confusing when you are viewing the *Music Location Tree* window.

+#### Use this Function to Rename, Not the File Manager

+A file manager will not rename Artists, Albums and Song Titles within the **mserve** SQL database.
+So it is important to use this function instead.

 To Rename within the *Music Location Tree* window:

 1. Right click on the third CD Album.